North Korea's Kim arrives in Vietnam for summit; Trump on his way

 Vietnamese officials were on hand to receive him at the station with a red-carpet including a guard of honor and North Korean and Vietnamese flags flying.

-Kim was seen leaving the train in Dong Dang and getting into a Mercedes Benz vehicle for the 170 km (105 miles) journey to the capital, Hanoi, by car.
+Kim left the train in Dong Dang and got into a Mercedes Benz vehicle for the 170 km (105 miles) journey to the capital, Hanoi, by car.

 He waved from the car before setting off to young people lining the street waving Vietnamese and North Korean flags.